OpenBluetoothToolbox/SimpleBLE/docs/extras.rst

 #.
 Run the CI job to build and upload the package to PyPI.

 #.
+Run the CI job to build and upload the artifacts to GitHub.

+#.
+Perform a manual release of the Rust crate to crates.io.

+#.
 Advance the version number in the following files:

    - ``VERSION``
+   - ``Cargo.toml``
    - ``docs/changelog.rst``
    - ``simplepyble/setup.py``